cms-opendata-analyses/PhysObjectExtractorTool/PhysObjectExtractor/README.md

 1. Install CERN [virtual machine](http://opendata.cern.ch/docs/cms-virtual-machine-2011) or [Docker container](https://opendata.cern.ch/docs/cms-guide-docker) from the CMS open data website.

-2. Set up your enviroment
+2. In the container, the environment is already set up and you can skip this step (and **do not** run `cmsenv`).
+In the virtual machine, set up your enviroment

 * Create a project area:
 ```